almazkun/django-ses-backend/README.md

 ```

 ## Notes

+* Always include both text and HTML versions for best deliverability.
+* Attachments are ignored by this backend.
-- Ensure your AWS SES account is verified and out of sandbox mode to send emails to unverified addresses.
+* Ensure your AWS SES account is verified and out of sandbox mode.
-- Configure AWS IAM policies to grant `ses:SendEmail` permissions to your credentials.
+* Configure AWS IAM policies to grant `ses:SendEmail` permissions.

 ## Contributing

 Feel free to submit issues or pull requests on GitHub to improve this package.